galaxyproject/training-material/topics/introduction/tutorials/galaxy-reproduce/tutorial.md

 # Create a history and load data into it

 Each analysis in Galaxy starts by creating a new analysis history and loading data into it.
 Galaxy supports a huge variety of data types and data sources.
-Different ways of bringing data into Galaxy are explained here (https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/get-data/slides.html#1 ).
+Different ways of bringing data into Galaxy are explained [here]({{site.baseurl}}/topics/galaxy-interface/tutorials/get-data/slides.html#1).
 To reproduce published results, the data needs to be loaded from the public repository where the authors have deposited the data.
 This is most often done by importing data via a web link.

 > ### {% icon hands_on %} Hands-on: Create history